microsoft/typescript-styled-plugin/README.md

 }
 ```

 Then reload your project to make sure the plugin has been loaded properly.
+Note that `jsconfig.json` projects are currently not supported in VS.

 ## Configuration